Invertibility of infinitely divisible continuous-time moving average processes: Preliminaries and basic results

-In the following, we present a short review of \cite{rajputrosinski} and \cite{satostochinadditive} concerning the existence of stochastic integrals of the form $\int_{\mathcal{S}}f\left( s\right) L\left( ds\right) $ , where $f:\mathcal{S\rightarrow }\mathbb{R}$ is a measurable function and $ L $ a homogeneous L\'{e}vy basis.
-Later, we use it to explain how the integral in (\ref{eqn1.1}) is to be understood.
+In the following, we present a short review of \citet{rajputrosinski} and \citet{satostochinadditive} concerning the existence of stochastic integrals of the form $\int_{\mathbb{R}}f(s)dL_{s}$, where $f:\mathbb{R}\rightarrow\mathbb{R}$ is a measurable function and $L$ a Lévy process as well as the connection of such integral with the so-called Orlicz spaces.